© 2026 Texas Public Radio

 Sign up for TPR Today, Texas Public Radio's newsletter that brings our top stories to your inbox each morning.

-Texas voters will begin casting ballots Feb.
-17 in the primary election that will determine which candidates advance to the November general election.
+Texas voters will cast ballots that will determine which candidates advance to the November general election.
 The March 3 primary includes federal, state, and local races.
-Early voting allows voters to participate ahead of Election Day at locations across their county.

 Election Day is Tuesday, March 3.
-Polls will be open from 7 a.m. to 7 p.m.
+Polls are open from 7 a.m. to 7 p.m.
 Anyone in line when polls close must be allowed to vote.

 If no candidate receives more than 50% of the vote in a race, the top two candidates will advance to a runoff election scheduled for May 26.

-A list of voting locations for Election Day can be found here.
+A list of voting locations for Election Day can be found here and in the map below.

 You can also find official polling locations, sample ballots, and voting information through your county elections office: